 And the 1975 Revelation of the CIA’s “Heart Attack Gun” An update to the earlier blog: "The 1975 Church Committee’s Unveiling of the CIA’s 'Heart Attack Gun'" to dive deeper into additional background on the CBS newsman Eric Sevareid's 4,000+ word article of November 30, 1965: "His Final Troubled Hours" President Lyndon Johnson and … Continue reading The Curious Circumstances of Adlai Stevenson’s 1965 Death: Was He the Victim of LBJ’s Manipulations?

 The famed "Gonzo Journalist" Hunter S. Thompson first used his famous phrase "Fear and Loathing" in the essay he wrote immediately after he heard of JFK's assassination.
-Among other things, Thompson accurately predicted that: "We now enter the era of the shitrain, President Johnson and the hardening of the arteries", "This is the end of … Continue reading Fear and Loathing in Dallas: 11/22/63
+Among other things, Thompson accurately predicted that: "We now enter the era of the shitrain, President Johnson and the hardening of the arteries","This is the end of reason, … Continue reading Fear and Loathing in Dallas: 11/22/63

 Lyndon Johnson's sycophant Barefoot Sanders, the U.S. Attorney in the Northern District of Texas, in a highly unusual maneuver mysteriously appeared at the grand jury in Franklin Texas — located in the Western District — to ensure that Johnson's name was kept out of the "discovery" documents.
 A 1962 article in The Texas Observer (copied … Continue reading How the 1962 Grand Jury on the Mysterious Death of Henry Marshall Was Abruptly Closed Down